maheshrijal/notes/docs/aws/ec2.md

 #### EBS Encryption

-Following is available with an EBS volume encryption.
+Following is available with EBS volume encryption.

 - Data is encrypted inside the EBS volume
 - All the data in-flight moving between the instance and the volume is encrypted
 - All snapshots are encrypted & all volumes created from snapshots are encrpted.
 - Encryption & Decryption is handled transparently.
-No actionr required from the user.
+No action required from the user.
 - Encryption has minimal impact on latency
 - EBS encryption leverages keys from **KMS (AES-256)**
 - Copying an unencrypted snapshot allows encryption.